* Heads of BNP Paribas, Deutsche Bank met regulator

 Fed records show that executives from Deutsche Bank and Paribas, including Deutsche’s co-CEO Anshu Jain and BNP’s CEO Jean-Laurent Bonnafe, as well as officials from Britain’s Barclays and representatives from the French Embassy have met with Fed representatives in recent weeks.

-The EU has already warned Tarullo that his plans will fragment the world’s capital market and make it less efficient in financing trade, which is key to helping sluggish economies revive.
+The EU has already warned Tarullo that his plans will fragment the world’s capitals market and make it less efficient in financing trade and help sluggish economies revive.

-“The foreign bank capital requirements as outlined in the Tarullo proposals will place a burden on foreign banks operating in the U.S.”
+“The foreign bank capital requirements as outlined in the Tarullo proposals will place a burden on foreign banks operating in the U.S.,” he said.

-Antony Jenkins, the CEO of Barclays, told investors this week that he expected the changes would be “manageable” for Barclays.
+Antony Jenkins, the CEO of Barclays, told investors this week that he expected the changes would be “manageable.”

 The United States has traditionally relied on foreign supervisors to watch overseas banks, allowing them to hold less capital than their domestic counterparts.